bhelx/capshare/README.md

     </array>
 ```

-You might want to ensure the capshare binry is where I think it is with:
+You might want to ensure the capshare binary is where I think it is with:

 ```bash
 which capshare